anjapago/AnalyzeAccountability/_posts/2019-07-06-excerpt-lengths.markdown

 </div>

 A new dataframe containing only sentences from excerpts of length less than 5 will be created and saved to csv for future use.

-A summary of the previous table showing the counts for just each account label is shown in the following table.
+A summary of the previous table showing the counts for just each account label and file is shown in the following table.
+The far right column also shows the number of total sentences with each file and each label.
+This would give an idea of the class balance if it would be desired to used only individual sentences to test and train the classifier.

 <div>